-2.5.5 ADT TURNOUT
+2.11.5.
+ADT Turnout

-- 1. The same vehicle must be used to dressage and cones; a separate marathon vehicle may be used. - 2.
-The same vehicle may be used in all three phases.
+- The same vehicle must be used to dressage and cones; a separate marathon vehicle may be used. - The same vehicle may be used in all three phases.

-- 1. Marathon attire may be worn for all phases. - 2.
-Should traditional driving attire be required for dressage and cones, it must be stated in the Prize List. - 3.
-Aprons or lap robes are not required when wearing marathon attire.
+- · Marathon attire may be worn for all phases. - Should traditional driving attire be required for dressage and cones, it must be stated in the Prize List. - Aprons or lap robes are not required when wearing marathon attire.

-2.5.6 ADT PACE
+2.11.6.
+ADT Pace

-1. Permitted paces must be listed for each level in the Prize List.

-- 2. Permitted gaits for training level are walk and trot in all phases.
-Cantering in training level is not permitted. - 3.
-Permitted gaits for preliminary level is walk and trot anywhere on course; cantering is permitted in cones and obstacles. - 4.
-Cantering may be restricted due to any safety concerns such as slippery conditions or loose footing and is at the discretion of the competition management and the judge.
+- Permitted paces must be listed for each level in the Prize List. - Permitted gaits for training level are walk and trot in all phases.
+Cantering at training level is not permitted. - Permitted gaits for preliminary level is walk and trot anywhere on course; cantering is permitted in cones and obstacles. - Cantering may be restricted due to any safety concerns such as slippery conditions or loose footing and is at the discretion of the competition management and the judge.

-2.5.7 ADT DRIVERS AND GROOMS
+2.11.7.
+ADT Drivers and Grooms

-- 1. Schedule permitting and at the discretion of the competition management, competitors may participate with more than one entry. - 2.
-If competitors are competing with more than one entry, this must be stated on the entry form. - 3.
-See also 2.1.5 for Grooms or Navigators Required chart under General Driving Rules.
+- Schedule permitting and at the discretion of the competition management, competitors may participate with more than one entry. - If competitors are competing with more than one entry, this must be stated on the entry form. - See also 2.1.5 for Grooms or Navigators Required chart under General Driving Rules.

-2.5.8 ADT PRESENTATION
+2.11.8.
+ADT Presentation

-- 1. Presentation may be scored but must be listed in the Prize List. - 2.
-If presentation is being scored, it will be scored by the dressage judge(s).
+- Presentation may be scored but must be listed in the Prize List. - If presentation is being scored, it will be scored by the dressage judge(s).

-2.5.9 ADT EVENT SCORING
+2.11.9.
+ADT Event Scoring

-- 1. Penalties from dressage, cones, and marathon are added together for total individual competitor penalties. - 2.
-The competitor with the lowest number of penalties places first. - 3.
-If a competitor is eliminated in any phase, they are not placed.
+- Penalties from dressage, cones, and marathon are added together for total individual competitor penalties. - · The competitor with the lowest number of penalties places first. - If a competitor is eliminated in any phase, they are not placed.

-2.5.10 ADT DRESSAGE
+2.11.10.
+ADT Dressage